fedden/blog/docs/index.md

 Before all that, I was at Goldsmiths, University of London, training unconditional generative neural networks and generally having a great time exploring the frontiers of AI.

-I’m passionate about all things Artificial Intelligence—news, research, engineering, and software development in general.
+I’m passionate about all things Artificial Intelligence - news, research, engineering, and software development in general.
 I'm afraid I'm a Brit, but these days I call Spain home and enjoy wandering around the EU.
 If you fancy a chat about AI, tech, or just want to swap Vim tips, do say hello!

 You can reach me at leonfedden [at] gmail [dot] com.